PhishPhillet/phishphillet/docs/_posts/2023-12-08-swiss-phish-message.md

 Tagwuenscht Ihnen das Team der Schweizerische Post.
 </pre>

-Here is a lously translated version:
+Here is a lousy translated version:
 <pre>Today, 10:58

 Swiss Post: Your package arrived at the warehouse, but was held back due to unclear address information and cannot be delivered.
 Please enter your address in the link within hours.